-I’m not a huge biscuit fan, although I do definitely like them, they’re not top of my list.
-So I find biscuit week the least interesting.
-I struggle even more with savoury bakes as I’m such a sweet lover!
 Cheese is one of my absolute favourite savoury foods and I adore Marmite.
-I’ve made some Cheese & Marmite Scones before, so I thought biscuits would be equally as yummy.
+I've made some Cheese & Marmite Scones before, so I thought Cheese & Marmite Pinwheel Biscuits would be equally as yummy, plus pretty too!

-I started with 230g plain flour and 110g butter in a bowl.
+I started with plain flour and butter in a bowl.
 I rubbed it together with my fingers until it looked like breadcrumbs.
-I then split the mixture equally (I weighed it to be precise) between two bowls.
+Then I split the mixture equally (I weighed it to be precise) between two bowls.

-I then added 1 egg yolk and mixed it in.
-I added some of the white to bring it together until it formed a dough.
+Then I added egg yolk and mixed it in.
+I added some of the egg white to bring it together until it formed a dough.

-With the other mixture I added 1 heaped tbsp Marmite and 1 egg yolk.
-Again I added some of the white to bring it together until it formed a dough.
+With the other mixture I added Marmite and egg yolk.
+Again I added some of the egg white to bring it together until it formed a dough.

 I rolled out both doughs onto greaseproof paper until they were a similar size.